-How to Check the Status of a Green Card?
+How to Check Status on a Green Card?

 It can take several months to get a decision on your green card application, and your immigration status hangs in the balance.
 Fortunately, you can check on the status of your application through the U.S. Citizenship and Immigration Services.